emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have watch lists, and you can login in settings to sync them across devices. ✔️
 1. Good sorting, gives recommendations on "more info" and has franchise collections under more. ✔️
-1. Site is free from new tab popup ads, can be used without an adblocker (using server 5). ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker (using server 5). ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌